aruadecarvalho/e-commerce-graphql-apollo/README.md

 # E-commerce

-An E-commerce website built with React.js, Redux, Firebase and StyledComponents.
+An E-commerce website built with React.js, GraphQL, Firebase and StyledComponents.

 ## Demo